 - a) This sort of testing is done as needed during implementation - b) It is also done during maintenance - c) To facilitate this, tests are automated where possible.
 (We will shortly see an example of this with unit tests). - 5.
-The "50% of effort" rule of thumb includes all kinds of testing that occur during implementation, of course. - C. Today, we are going to focus on a type of testing done as a class is being implemented: unit testing. - 1.
+The "50% of effort" rule of thumb includes all kinds of testing that occur during implementation and testing of implemented code, of course.
+(It does not include regression testing during software maintenance). - C. Today, we are going to focus on a type of testing done as a class is being implemented: unit testing. - 1.
 Many software development organizations actually use an approach to this known as test-first development. - a) The idea is this.
-Before writing the code for a method, one first writes the specification (perhaps in the form of comments) and write code to test the method before the method itself is actually written. - b) This may seem counter-intuitive but the idea is that writing a specification and a test helps clarify what is to be done before actually doing it.

-Experience has shown that this actually significantly improves code quality and effort.

-- c) Last semester those of you who were in CPS121 saw an approach like this using pydoc and pytest.
+Before writing the code for a method, one first writes the specification (perhaps in the form of comments) and write code to test the method before the method itself is actually written. - b) This may seem counter-intuitive but the idea is that writing a specification and a test helps clarify what is to be done before actually doing it. - Experience has shown that this actually significantly improves code quality and effort. - c) Last semester those of you who were in CPS121 saw an approach like this using pydoc and pytest.
 We have already seen that there is a similar facility for documenting Java code known as javadoc, and we will shortly see that there is a similar facility for unit testing Java code known as JUnit. - d) You will use this approach during labs 8-10, and will also be expected to use it on your team project.
-In fact, I will not give you any help with code unless I first see your specification in the form of prologue comments and - in the case of model classes - your JUnit tests.
+In fact, I will not give you any help with code unless I first see your specification in the form of prologue comments and in the case of model classes your JUnit tests.